Cooley Kickhams G.F.C.

 Cooley Kickhams Gaelic Football Club is a Gaelic football and ladies' Gaelic football club based on the Cooley Peninsula, County Louth, Ireland.

 History

-The club was founded in 1887 and is named after the Cooley Peninsula on which it stands.
-It bears the Brown Bull of Cooley on the club crest and is also named after the nationalist and writer Charles Kickham (1828–1882).
+The club is named after the Cooley Peninsula on which it stands and was founded in 1887.
+That year the club (then known as Cooley Independents) was granted the use of a field for matches by the Reverend Hugh Murphy P.P.
+The name "Cooley Kickhams" was chosen in 1905 and honours the nationalist and writer Charles Kickham (1828–1882).
+The Brown Bull of Cooley is featured on the club's crest.

 The club grounds, named Fr.
-McEvoy Park, are near to Haggardstown, Greenore and Carlingford.
+McEvoy Park, are near to Greenore and Carlingford.
 They were opened in 1969 by GAA President Séamus Ó Riain.

 In 1973 and 1976 they reached the final of the Leinster Senior Club Football Championship.

 The ladies' team reached the final of the 2001 Leinster Ladies' Senior Club Football Championship.